What to do When Your Child Refuses to Visit the Other Parent

 Most judges realize that a parenting plan that worked for a two-year-old won’t usually work for a 10-year old, and a custody agreement made when a child was 10 doesn’t necessarily fit the lifestyle of a 16-year-old.

 An experienced divorce lawyer should be able to tell you how much consideration your local county court usually gives to the wishes of children, but this is still not a guarantee that your child's wants will be granted.

-While most judges will take older children’s wishes into consideration, it is completely up to the court--not the teenager--whether or not they will grant a modification to the current visitation schedule, especially if one parent disagrees about changing it.
+While most judges will consider older children’s wishes, it is completely up to the court--not the teenager--whether or not they will grant a modification to the current visitation schedule, especially if one parent disagrees about changing it.